Omkar2003-PIXEL/Ad-Click-Prediction-Using-Machine-Learning/README.md

 Timestamp	Time at which the consumer clicked on the ad or closed the window Clicked on Ad	Target variable: 0 (not clicked) or 1 (clicked)

-Objective: Use the other 9 variables to accurately predict whether a user clicks on an advertisement.
+Objective: Predict the Clicked on Ad variable using the other 9 features.

-Relevance
+Relevance of CTR Prediction

-CTR prediction is critical because:

-Revenue for search engines like Google comes primarily from ads.
+Revenue for search engines like Google primarily comes from ads.

 Advertisers pay only when users click on their ads (Pay Per Click).

-Predicting CTR allows search engines to maximize revenue by displaying ads with high click probability multiplied by bid amount.
+Predicting CTR allows search engines to maximize revenue by ranking ads based on probability × bid amount.

-Example: If a user is highly likely to click on an ad with a high bid, that ad is prioritized.
+Example: A high-probability click on a high-bid ad is prioritized.

 Exploratory Data Analysis (EDA)

+We explore the data to identify patterns and trends:

-Analyze how Daily Time Spent on Site affects the likelihood of clicking an ad.
+How Daily Time Spent on Site affects ad clicks.

-Explore the effect of Ad Topic Line on user behavior.
+The influence of Ad Topic Line on user behavior.

-Understand demographic influence like Age, Gender, City, and Country.
+Demographic effects: Age, Gender, City, Country.

-Identify trends and patterns that inform the machine learning model.
+Patterns that inform the machine learning model.

 Machine Learning Approach

 We use Logistic Regression to:

-Predict whether a user clicks on an ad (binary classification).
+Predict ad clicks (binary classification).

-Calculate probabilities of clicks for each user.
+Calculate click probabilities for each user.

-Allow search engines to rank ads based on probability × bid amount.
+Rank ads for search engines using probability × bid.

-Steps:
+Workflow:

 Load and clean the dataset.

-Perform exploratory data analysis.
+Perform exploratory data analysis (EDA).

 Encode categorical variables as needed.

 Split data into training and test sets.

-Train a Logistic Regression model.
+Train Logistic Regression model.

-Evaluate performance using accuracy, confusion matrix, and ROC-AUC.
+Evaluate performance using accuracy, confusion matrix, ROC-AUC.

 Use model probabilities to predict ad clicks.